 A positive behavioral support strategy uses a person’s strengths and interests to help motivate them to achieve non-preferred goals and activities.
 It is a way to do some behavioral problem solving in a fun, creative, and effective way.

 It is also important to pay attention to the link behind good behavior and appropriate food management at home and in other settings.
-A helpful resource to order is the dvd Food, Behavior and Beyond which gives a comprehensive overview of Prader-Willi syndrome and effective behavioral strategies.

 Here are some great behavioral resources for you:

 - How a Person With Prader-Willi syndrome Thinks